Different Inhomogeneous Evolutionary Histories for Uranus and Neptune: Evolution of Uranus and Neptune

+All models are evolved to 5 Gyr and their present-age parameters compared with observations (Table \ref{tab:params}).
+These models are scored and ranked according to their fractional errors with respect to the observations, so the models with the least fractional errors are presented here.
+An example visualization of the relative fractional errors considered here is shown and discussed in Appendix B, Figure \ref{fig:fig10}.
 Figure \ref{fig:fig4} showcases the evolution of temperature (top panels) and density (bottom panels) profiles for preferred models of Uranus (left panels) and Neptune (right panels).
 The selected initial conditions yield a present-day Uranus model consistent with its observed radius, effective temperature, intrinsic thermal flux, and gravity harmonics, as depicted in Figure \ref{fig:fig5}.
 Due to convective stability imparted by the outer compositional gradient, the outer layers of Uranus (M$ > 0.92$ M$_P$) cool to temperatures under 1000 K. The interior temperatures stabilize between approximately 6,500 K and 16,000 K and do not cool significantly.
 This is consistent with the Uranus models of VH20.
 The top panel of Figure \ref{fig:fig4} compares these interior temperatures to the phase boundaries of water, ammonia, and methane, showing that Uranus’s interior remains within their supercritical phases.
 At approximately 0.8 Gyr, Uranus’s temperature profile crosses below the hydrogen-water miscibility curve of \cite{Gupta2024} (blue dotted line), suggesting potential water phase separation.
-The inferred compact rocky core, characterized by $Z = 1$, is approximately 0.5 M$_\oplus$.
-Additionally, the inferred rock mass fraction throughout the inner envelope is 0.35, resulting in an overall ice-to-rock ratio of about 1.5.
-The inferred moment of inertia factor of the Uranus model is 0.2222, in agreement with the past work of \cite{Nettelmann2013a} and VH20.
+The compact rocky core, characterized by $Z = 1$, is approximately 0.5 M$_\oplus$.
+The rock mass fraction throughout the inner envelope is 0.35, resulting in an overall ice-to-rock ratio of about 1.5.
+The moment of inertia factor of the Uranus model is 0.2222, in agreement with the past work of \cite{Nettelmann2013a} and VH20.